tripdatabase/tripclick/index.md

 * TripClick IR Benchmark
 * TripClick Training Package for Deep Learning Models

 One or more of the listed above can be requested for free via an email.
+[Dr. Kde](mailto:lue@abe.com?subject=[GitHub]%20Source%20Han%20Sans)
 Please, specify ...
 ### Experiments
 ### Terms and Conditions